 Sea turtles nest along Florida’s coastal beaches

 There are three primary species of nesting turtles found along Florida’s coasts.
-The loggerhead sea turtle, the most predominant species, derives its name from its extra large head, weighing between 200-350 pounds and measuring three to four feet in length.
+The loggerhead sea turtle, the most predominant species, derives its name from its extra-large head, weighing between 200-350 pounds and measuring three to four feet in length.
 The endangered green turtle is rounded and distinctive with a smaller head.
 Its name is derived from the greenish fat in its upper and lower shell.
-The third species, the leatherback turtle, gets its name from its tough, leathery skin, and weighs in between 500-1300 pounds.
+The third species, the leatherback turtle, gets its name from its tough, leathery skin, and weighs between 500-1300 pounds.
 Both the green and leatherback turtles are less common than the loggerhead, which averages four to seven nests per year.

 Sea turtle exhibit, Barrier Island Refuge, Melbourne Beach